 Accessory buildings are outdoor structures such as attached or detached garages, sheds, playhouses, storage buildings, pergolas, garden structures, greenhouses, private studios, boat houses, pool houses, cabanas, and other similar residential buildings.
-She-Sheds--often vintage trailers dolled-up and accessorized as a backyard glamping escape, private getaway, or "big girls' " playhouse would also be considered an accessory building.
+She-Sheds--often vintage trailers dolled up and accessorized as a backyard glamping escape, private getaway, or "big girl" playhouse--would also be considered an accessory building.
 This type of shed is used exclusively by the owners or occupants of the house or main building.
 Legally, most accessory buildings are not permitted to be used as sleeping quarters or as living space.
 In addition, they can't be used to store commercial vehicles.

 Most cities, counties, or local governments have ordinances pertaining to accessory buildings in which rules are stated in detail.
 Consult your city or county website for rules and laws, as they can vary.

 Depending on the ordinance, accessory building guidelines might include the following: